MostafaNabil-25/MostafaNabil-25/README.md

 # 💫 About Me:
-👨‍💻 About Me<br><br>Android Developer specialized in Kotlin and Jetpack Compose, passionate about building clean, user-friendly, and scalable mobile applications.
+<br><br>Android Developer specialized in Kotlin and Jetpack Compose, passionate about building clean, user-friendly, and scalable mobile applications.
 Experienced in working with Android core components, Firebase, APIs, and modern UI/UX practices.<br><br>Currently exploring Machine Learning integration in Android apps, with a strong interest in real-world and healthcare-related use cases.
 I enjoy learning by building projects and continuously improving my skills in app architecture and performance.<br><br>⚡ Always focused on understanding concepts deeply before implementation.

 ## 🌐 Socials: